ry0d4n/ry0d4n/revil-ransomware-analysis-part1-unpacking.md

 ![sodinokibi1](sodinokibi1.png)<br>

-we have multiple choices to manually unpack the sample but i'll be choosing <a href='https://x64dbg.com/'>x32dbg<a> to unpack it, so fire up x32dbg and load the sample.</br>
+we have multiple choices to manually unpack the sample but i'll be choosing <a href='https://x64dbg.com/'>x32dbg</a> to unpack it, so fire up x32dbg and load the sample.

 ![sodinokibi2](sodinokibi2.png)<br>